 Is there a time limit for making a complaint?

-You should generally make a complaint within two years of the discrimination but the ACTHRC can accept older complaints in certain circumstances.
+You should generally make a complaint within 6 months of the discrimination but the ACTHRC can accept older complaints in certain circumstances.
 You should seek legal advice in this situation.
 You can seek free legal advice at the legal services listed below.